-Sharon is a wife, mother of 4, and grandmother of 7, ranging from ages 9 to newborn.
+Sharon is a wife, mother of 4, and grandmother of 8.
 She has worked most of her life, primarily as a relay operator for the deaf and hard of hearing.
-Sharon and her husband, a Veteran, now operate a small business to supplement their income.
-They sell primarily on military bases, and also at area craft shows.
-But being on dialysis severely limits how much she is able to travel to different shows, thus the need for a transplant, versus dialysis for the rest of her life.
+Sharon and her husband, a Veteran, have operated a small business in the past to supplement their income.
+Due to COVID-19, they currently are not able to do that.
+They sold primarily on military bases, and also at area craft shows.
+But being on dialysis has severely limited how much she is able to travel to different shows, thus the need for a transplant, versus dialysis for the rest of her life.

 Home dialysis has not been going well.
 I am dehydrated, which makes it harder to access the veins.
 I am very frustrated with this, but still confident that it will all be worked out in time.
 This gives me all the more reason for needing a kidney transplant, and the sooner the better.